section-engineering-education/engineering-education/content/articles/packet-filtering-using-acls/index.md

 - [Conclusion](#conclusion).

 ### Prerequisites
-The reader should consider the following:
+To follow through this tutorial, the reader should:
-- Good understanding of how to configure networks and their components using any of the network simulation tools.
+- Have a good understanding of how to configure networks and their components using any network simulation tool.
-- The reader should have a good understanding of the basic networking concepts.
+- Have prior understanding of the basic networking concepts.
-- This article is best for the reader to know how to work with the Cisco packet tracer network simulator tool.
+- Know how to work with the Cisco packet tracer.

-To download and install the Cisco packet tracer on a desktop or laptop, visit [this link](https://www.computernetworkingnotes.com/ccna-study-guide/download-packet-tracer-for-windows-and-linux.html).
+Visit [this site](https://www.computernetworkingnotes.com/ccna-study-guide/download-packet-tracer-for-windows-and-linux.html) to download and install the Cisco packet tracer on your machine.

 ### Terminologies
 - **Access Control List (ACLs)** refers to a set of rules that allow/permit or deny any traffic flow through the routers.
 It works at layer 3 to provide security by filtering and controlling the flow of traffic from one router to another.